 Doctors are smart, educated, curious, and extremely busy.
 It can be difficult to attract—and keep—their attention.
 What’s more, 55% of healthcare professionals worldwide are overwhelmed by the amount of content they receive.

-Here are a few ways you can create engaging, easy-to-use content marketing for doctors:
+Here are a few ways you can create a strong writing style guide and create engaging, easy-to-use content marketing for doctors:

 Healthcare professionals want educational, relevant, easy-to-consume, and impactful content.
 They’re more often engaging with educational content, new clinical data, and patient materials rather than marketing or promotional-led content.